 Coconut oil – it’s back in favour and the world of nutrition has, at last, embraced this age old tropical fruit.
 So is it all hype?
 Whilst I’m not a fan of ‘super’ foods (especially of the Amazonian fruit kind), I absolutely love everything about coconut products, especially raw, extra virgin coconut oil.
-I’ve had lots of requests for more information on the benefits of coconut oil since my post on dietary fats, (if you missed it you can find it here).
+I’ve had lots of requests for more information on the benefits of coconut oil since my post on dietary fats.
 I feel so good since including it in my diet, I’d go so far to say, that I’m addicted!

 So here are some of the reasons I believe coconut oil is the champion of all dietary fats:

 Unlike many ‘vegetable oils,’ the oil is not extracted using dangerous chemicals and extreme heat (which yields damaging trans-fats).
 This in itself makes it a safe oil to consume.
 The most beneficial grade of coconut oil is raw, unrefined or virgin oil which I like to use for raw baking and heating to moderate temperatures (up to 175℃).
 If the taste is a problem or you’d like to use it to deep fry or bake at higher temperatures, then choose refined coconut oil.
 Refined expeller-pressed oils have their scent and flavour removed through a deodorising process.
 Always check that any refined oils are not hydrogenated (the hydrogenation process creates trans-fats) and hexane free.